Ted Bundy: Washington, Oregon

+On May 6, Roberta Kathleen Parks, aged 22, left her dormitory at Oregon State University in Corvallis, 260 mi south of Seattle, to have coffee with friends at the Memorial Union, but never arrived.
+Bundy claimed that he spotted Parks in the cafeteria and persuaded her to go with him to a bar.
+After they got into his car, he tied and gagged Parks and drove her back to Washington to be killed, raping her twice on the way.
+On June 1, Brenda Carol Ball, aged 22, disappeared after leaving the Flame Tavern in Burien, near Seattle–Tacoma International Airport.
+She was last seen in the parking lot, talking to a brown-haired man with his arm in a sling.
+Bundy later stated he brought Ball back to his residence where they had a "consensual" sexual encounter before he strangled her while she was sleeping; although this failed to explain the damage done to her skull.
 Investigators from Seattle and King County grew increasingly concerned.
 There was no significant physical evidence, and the missing women had little in common apart from similar appearance: young, attractive, white college students with long hair parted in the middle.
-On June 1, Brenda Carol Ball, 22, disappeared after leaving the Flame Tavern in Burien, near Seattle–Tacoma International Airport.
-She was last seen in the parking lot, talking to a brown-haired man with his arm in a sling.

-In the early hours of June 11, UW student Georgann Hawkins vanished while walking down a brightly lit alley between her boyfriend's dormitory residence and her sorority house.
+In the early hours of June 11, 18-year-old UW student Georgann Hawkins vanished while walking down a brightly lit alley between her boyfriend's dormitory residence and her sorority house.
 The next morning, three Seattle homicide detectives and a criminalist combed the entire alleyway on their hands and knees, finding nothing.
 Bundy later told Keppel that he lured Hawkins to his car and knocked her unconscious with a crowbar.
 After handcuffing her, he drove her to Issaquah, a suburb 20 mi east of Seattle, where he strangled her and spent the entire night with her body.
-He later returned to the UW alley the morning after and, in the very midst of a major crime scene investigation, located and gathered Hawkins's earrings and one of her shoes where he had left them in the adjoining parking lot, and departed, unobserved.
-"It was a feat so brazen," wrote Keppel, "that it astonishes police even today."
+The next afternoon he returned to the UW alley and, in the very midst of a major crime scene investigation, located and gathered Hawkins' earrings and one of her shoes where he had left them in the adjoining parking lot and departed, unobserved.
+"It was a feat so brazen", wrote Keppel, "that it astonishes police even today".
 Bundy said he revisited Hawkins' corpse on three occasions.